 You could try:

-- your body’s own vaginal lubricant, if this makes you more comfortable
+- Your body’s own cervix lubricant, if and only this makes you more comfortable

-I personally used olive oil from my kitchen 🙂 Whatever you choose, stay away from using synthetic oils or lubricants, like baby oil, mineral oil, or petroleum jelly.
+I personally used olive oil from my kitchen.
+But, whatever you choose, stay away from using synthetic oils or lubricants, like baby oil, mineral oil, or petroleum jelly.
 Also avoid perfumed oils.

 - Start by washing your hands!
 And if you have long nails, I suggest you clip them to avoid scratching yourself.